-- The selected sample was divided into two strata.
-That is, the owners of SME's and the employees working in such enterprises. - Kampala district was divided into divisions which were assigned numbers from one up to five Makindye (1), Kawempe (2)Rubaga (3).
-Nakawa (4) and central(5). - A sample was selected from the five using a simple random sampling technique which is Rubaga Division.
+The selected sample was divided into two strata.
+That is, the owners of SME's and the employees working in such enterprises.

+A sample used selected from the five using a simple random sampling technique which was Makindye Division.

+The division used stratified into sub-counties.

+The sample of a sub-county used selected using simple random sampling.

+The sub -county used stratified into parishes which are thirteen.
+(13).

+From the parishes, a sample used selected using simple random sampling of which

+Kansanga parish used selected.

-- The division was stratified into sub-counties. - The sample of a sub-county was selected using simple random sampling. - The sub -county was now stratified into parishes which are thirteen.
-(13). - From the parishes, a sample was selected using simple random sampling of which Ndeeba parish was selected. - The parish was then stratified into villages. - A sample was selected from the villages using simple random sampling. - From the villages the small and medium enterprises owners and employees were got and interviewed. - Other stakeholders were selected depending on the information needed.
-For example, unemployed people and administrators of that area (Ndeeba trading centre.)
+The parish used stratified into villages.

+A sample used selected from the villages using simple random sampling.

+From the villages the small and medium enterprises owners and employees used got and interviewed.

+Other stakeholders were selected depending on the information needed.
+For example, unemployed people and administrators of that area (Kansanga trading centre.)